 1. Have your child cut out a large pumpkin shape out of the white sheet of construction paper.
 My boys actually used a pencil to draw their pumpkin first and then cut it out.
 Don’t throw away the scraps because you are going to use them.

 2. Paint the pumpkin orange.
 (Ok, as a sidenote, after completing this project I thought it would have been more fun to have given each child yellow and red paint to mix together to make their own orange color.
 Not only does it teach about combining different colors, but I’m certain each child would have come out with a different shade of orange making each project more unique.
 This can also be applied to the green paint, giving each child blue and yellow and having them make their own.)

 You can already see how different my boys are just by looking at their painted pumpkins.
-Andrew paints a thin, smooth layer.
-Luke paints everything thick and dark.
+My oldest paints a thin, smooth layer.
+My youngest paints everything thick and dark.

 3. Take one of the left over white scraps and paint it green.
 Let the pumpkin and green scrap dry completely.

 4. Use a piece of black card stock paper to cut out a mouth and pupils for the pumpkin, and use the other white scrap paper to cut out 2 eyeballs and teeth for the pumpkin.

 5. When the pumpkin is dry, glue it to the 2nd piece of black card stock paper.
 Then glue on the mouth, teeth, eyeballs and pupils.